Xyfir/Documentation/xyfir-annotations/help.md

 # Terminology

 Xyfir Annotations' annotation system is broken down into repositories called `annotation sets`.
 An `annotation set` is a set of `items` that contain annotations for a specific book.
 A `set item` is further broken down into `searches` and `annotations`.
-A `search` is a search query that points to text within a book's content.
+A `search` is a collection of search queries (`main search`, `before search`, `after search`) that together point to certain text within a book's content where the `item`'s `annotations` will be applied.
 An `annotation` is the specific annotation that will be applied to the book's content matched from the `search`.
 A `set item` can have multiple `searches` and multiple `annotations`.

+## Visual Hierarchy

+- Annotation set
+  - Set item
+    - Search
+      - Main search
+      - Before search
+      - After search
+    - Annotation

+## Notes

+- `Annotation sets` are typically shortened to just `sets`.
+- `Set items` are typically shortened to just `items`.
-In certain contexts `annotations` may be used to refer to all of the items within an `annotation set`.
+- In certain contexts `annotations` may be used to refer to all of the items within a single `annotation set`.
+- In certain contexts, a `search` may be used to refer to a single `set item` search, or to a `main`, `before`, or `after` search within a single `set item` search.

 Continue reading for more in-depth descriptions.